-The breed specific statistics include the breed median (BM) for the last fifteen and five years and the rolling five-year median, which are calculated from the scoring records of each breed to give a representative overview of the HD status of the dogs scored in that breed.
-When the certificate is available to the submitting veterinary surgeon, a copy of the current breed specific statistics can be obtained from the BVA and Kennel Club websites so that the veterinary surgeon may best advise his/her client regarding the dog's suitability for breeding.
+The breed specific statistics include the breed median (BM) for the last fifteen and five years and the rolling five year median, which are calculated from the scoring records of each breed to give a representative overview of the HD status of the dogs scored in that breed.
+At the time the certificate is returned to the submitting veterinary surgeon, a copy of the current breed specific statistics will be enclosed so that the veterinary surgeon may best advise his/her client regarding the dog's suitability for breeding.
+The breed specific statistics are also available on the BVA and Kennel Club websites.